There are many varieties of red chard, and several multicolored chard varieties that have red in them.

 There are several multicolored chards which have red plants in the mix.
 Investigate these and see which fit your garden design plan:

 Would you like to learn and talk more about edible gardens with a group that loves edible landscapes as much as you do?
 Join the Tasteful Landscape community.
-It's free!
-Just fill out the form and follow the instructions:

 What would you like to read about next?
 Here are some popular pages: